 To maintain a fresh pillow, please refer to our care tips for goose and duck down pillows.

-The purpose of a down pillow is to provide your neck with enough support to provide regenerating sleep.
+The purpose of a down pillow is to provide your neck with enough support to assure restful, regenerating sleep.
 For this reason, it is essential to choose a pillow which best supports your sleeping position.
 The natural deterioration of a pillow’s filling under pressure will, over time, reduce the level of support it offers.
 If you notice a significant decrease in the quality of your sleep, we recommend swapping your old pillow for a new one.
 Side sleepers should especially pay close attention to the condition of the pillow as they require the most support.

 For more information on any of the products featured on our website, get in touch with our customer care team at email@example.com or 020 3129 5731.